Dancheg97/tradebits/README.md

 gRPC is used as a method of communication between different nodes and client side. gRPC is fast in transportation and serialization speed, which is making it best option for web communication.

 Redis is used for locking operations, to store information about

+# API description

+API is description of ways different markets communicate with each other and users.

 # Data model